Deals4 min read

 Elantra N DCT$369/mo lease, $3,299 due

-The Elantra N DCT lease is another under-the-radar deal in May.
-276 hp, an 8-speed dual-clutch, and track-mode electronics at $369/month compete directly with the GTI at $329 — the Hyundai has more power, the VW has the better interior.
+The Elantra N DCT lease is another under-the-radar one — 276 hp, an 8-speed dual-clutch, and track electronics at $369/month, going head-to-head with the GTI at $329.
+The Hyundai has more power; the VW has the better interior.

 Performance sedans and sports EVs